 In the mid 1870s however, the price of Tin fell, due to a find of an alluvial tin deposit in Queensland, Australia.
 The company struggled on, but was forced to put the mine up for sale in 1877.
 As many Cornish mines found themselves in the same situation, no buyer could be found and the mine closed later that year.

-A number attempts have been made to reopen the mine, but all have come to naught.
+A number of attempts have been made to reopen the mine, but all have come to nought.

 Greenburrow pumping engine house was built in 1865 to pump water from the Greenburrow Shaft.
 The engine, a 40-inch cylinder pumping engine, had previously been in use over North Killiow Shaft.